What Is A Business Savings Account & Do You Need One?

 Business Savings Accounts VS High-Yield Savings Accounts

-Both savings accounts and high-yield savings accounts allow business owners to store money — the key difference is that high-yield savings accounts offer significantly higher APY rates, allowing business owners to earn more interest on their savings funds.
+Both traditional business savings accounts and high-yield savings accounts allow businesses to store and grow reserve funds.
+The biggest difference is that high-yield savings accounts typically offer much higher interest rates.

 How Much Does A Business Savings Account Cost?